leadesh/baileys-whatsapp/README.md

 2. APIs description

-- Hit the registeration API "/api/signup" after performing phone number based otp authentication using firebase. body = { name, password, number }
+- Hit the registeration API "/api/signup" after performing phone number based otp authentication using firebase in the frontend. body = { name, password, number }
-- Hit the login API "/api/signin" after performing phone number based otp authentication using firebase. body = { number, password }
+- Hit the login API "/api/signin" after performing phone number based otp authentication using firebase(or hit the endpoint directly if user has been authenticated with firebase beforehand). body = { number, password }
 - Implement this validation in front end before sending password values i.e Validate the password.
 The password should have 1 upper-case letter, 1 lower-case letter, 1 number, 1 special character and the password should be at least 8 characters.
 - Now if login or sigin is successful, server returns a token in a cookie which will be sent automatically with every request.
 - Make a socket connection to the backend server and call emit "whatsapp connect" with "id" of user to make a whatsapp socket.